 Many people do not realize how much risk they are taking when they book a ticket on a budget airline to fly during the holiday season.
 The problem with budget airlines is that when they break down or have weather problems no other airlines will back them up and provide their customers with alternate flights.
-So if you fly on Allegiant, Spirit, Southwest, and other low fare carriers and they have a mechanical problem or flight delays that keeps them from flying because the pilots have run out of flying hours, then you are stuck and have to wait until the airline has an empty space to rebook you.
-During the holiday travel season the airlines run 100% full on most flights.
+So if you fly on Allegiant, Spirit, Southwest, and other low fare carriers and they have a mechanical problem or flight delay that keeps them from flying because the pilots have run out of flying hours you are stuck and have to wait until the airline has empty space to rebook you.
+During the holiday travel season, the airlines run 100% full on most flights.
 This means you might have to wait 4 or 5 days to find an empty seat.
 Compare this to flying on a major airline such as United.
-If they cancel a flight they will try to get you on another of their flights however, they have reciprocating agreements with Delta and American to get you home if the other airlines have seats available.
+If they cancel a flight they will try to get you on another of their flights however, they have reciprocating agreements with Delta and American to get you home if the other airlines have seats.
 You might be O.K. to be stuck for an extra 5 days in sunny Phoenix in the winter but what about if you are stuck in Fargo, ND?